Ivermectin, a new candidate therapeutic against SARS-CoV-2/COVID-19

 “while patients are wrongly declared free of Lyme and other tick-borne infections, in reality, too often they contract serious neurodegenerative diseases which can kill them.”

-If you are a chronically infected patient and you have used many different antibiotics over an extended period of time, but still struggle with symptoms, you should discuss specific and focused parasitic treatment.
+If you are a chronically infected patient and you have used many different antibiotics over an extended period of time, but still struggle with symptoms, you should discuss specific and focused parasitic treatment with your doctor.
 The first link listed in the comment section should help you understand the complexity of this.